-The cost for batteries can vary so it’s a good idea to check the size and cost of batteries before you decide on a specific model of hearing aid.
+The cost of batteries can vary so it’s a good idea to check the size and cost of batteries before you decide on a specific model of hearing aid.
 Cheap batteries may not work as well as more expensive types and there is a risk that they can leak inside the hearing aid.
-Your audiologist can tell you the price of the batteries for the model you are thinking about getting.
+Your approved assessor can tell you the price of the batteries for the model you are thinking about getting.

 An overview of the differences between types of hearing aids

 Basic hearing aid features